-Major League Baseball has one of the longest seasons of any of the professional sports organizations, with each team playing 162 games spread out over half of the calendar year.
-Opening Day for all 30 teams takes place in April, with the final regular season pitch thrown the early October.
-This season the MLB has had one of the lowest median ticket prices of any of the professional sports leagues, with only six MLB Teams having a median ticket price of $40 or more.
+Major League Baseball has one of the longest seasons of any of the professional sports organizations, with each team playing 162 regular season games in addition to postseason games for a select few, spread out over half of the calendar year.
+Opening Day for all 30 teams takes place in late March or early April, with the final regular season pitch thrown in late September or early October.

-While big matchups like, Yankees vs. “insert team name here”, Giants vs. Dodgers, Rangers vs. Astros, and Cubs vs. Cardinals, still carry weight in determining the average ticket prices one factor that outweighs them all is a team's opening day game.
-As with all things, demand drives inflation and with more than half of the teams in the MLB seeing more than a 20% increase in attendance for their home openers, it's no wonder why the build up to opening day is such a celebrated event in the MLB.
+While big matchups like Yankees vs. “insert team name here”, Giants vs. Dodgers, Rangers vs. Astros, and Cubs vs. Cardinals still carry weight in determining the average ticket prices for the MLB season, one factor that outweighs them all is a team's opening day game.
+As with all things, demand drives inflation and with more than half of the teams in the MLB seeing more than a 20 percent increase in attendance for home openers in recent years, it's no wonder why opening day is such a celebrated event in Major League Baseball.